“Vegetarian Diets Are Associated with

 High red meat consumption is associated with increased risk for colorectal cancer (CRC), and high fiber intake is associated with lowered risk; however, the effect of various types of meatless or vegetarian diets is uncertain.

-In a North American prospective study, researchers identified dietary patterns and CRC occurrence in nearly 78,000 adults who were followed for 7 years.
-A prospective study is one in which the people studied are observed over a continuing period of time, usually years.
+In a North American prospective study, researchers identified dietary patterns and CRC occurrence in nearly 78,000 adults over 7 years.
+A prospective study is one in which the study group is observed over a continuing period of time, usually years.

 During that 7 years, 490 people developed cancer.

-Participants were characterized, based on food frequency questionnaires, as following one of five diets:
+Participants were characterized, based on eating questionnaires, as following one of five diets:

 - Vegans: No eggs, dairy, fish, or meat